raulmabe/nightlie/README.md

 # Nightlie

 _Zombie killing game for Android and Desktop.
-The player must survive as many nights as possible alive.
+The player must survive as many nights as possible.
 Good luck :)_

 ## Motivation